TheMTank/cups-rl/README.md

 # ai2thor-experiments

-This project will focus primarily on the implementation and benchmark of different approaches to domain and task transfer learning in the frame of reinforcement learning.
+This project will focus primarily on the implementation and benchmark of different approaches to domain and task transfer learning in reinforcement learning.
 The focus lies on a diverse set of domestic robot tasks using [ai2thor](https://ai2thor.allenai.org/), a realistic household 3D environment.
 To provide an example, an agent could learn to pick up a cup under particular conditions and then zero/few shot transfer to pick up many different cups in many different situations.

-A wrapper will be included as well to support the modification of the tasks within an openAI gym interface, so that new and more complex tasks can be developed efficiently to train and test the agent.
+We included our own wrapper for the environment as well to support the modification of the tasks within an openAI gym interface, so that new and more complex tasks can be developed efficiently to train and test the agent.

 ## Overview

-This project will include implementations of the following papers as a benchmark of the current state of the art approaches to the problem:
+This project will include implementations and adaptations of the following papers as a benchmark of the current state of the art approaches to the problem:

 - [Gated-Attention Architectures for Task-Oriented Language Grounding](https://arxiv.org/abs/1706.07230) --